BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 1 - A Frozen Generation 1e7fda674d69809a8c2de9f986be6df2.md

 I hope you brought a winter jacket; this place is freezing cold…

-## **Trenmor-3 -The Frozen Generation**
+## **Trenmor-3**

 “Trenmor-3 was cold, and it sucked.
-Like Mongolia… no, maybe not that bad.
+Like Mongolia, the land of my ancestors… no, maybe not as bad as Mongolia.
-Most seeds landed on planets that weren’t very optimal for life.
-Trenmor-3 was the most common scenario.”
+Most seeds landed on planets that weren’t very optimal for life.”

 ### I. Planet Overview